 Integrating Management of Physical and Emotional Risks

 Traditionally, risk management programs have focused on reducing physical injury risk.
-This can be a mistake if we fail to recognize that psychological injury is more prevalent and can be more serious than physical injury in outdoor programming.
+This can be a mistake if we fail to recognize that there are risks associated with emotional safety.
+Maintaining emotional safety is an important of outdoor programming.
 Learn More

-The Principles of High-Quality Low-Risk programming which are designed to reduce psychological risk are equally effective at reducing physical risk too.
+The Principles of High-Quality Low-Risk programming which are designed to reduce physical risks are equally effective at promoting emotional safety.
 However, there are two additional factors that need to be recognized:

 Risk Management in the Field Leader Program

 The Field Leader program is a innovative way of reducing risk in outdoor programming.
-It is inspired by two facts: Most outdoor programming can be conducted in a way that keeps physical injury risk very low; and: The greatest injury risk in all programming is psychological injury.
+It is inspired by two facts.
+First, most outdoor programming can be conducted in a way that keeps physical injury risk very low.
+Second, it is essential for leaders to maintain emotional safety while delivering outdoor programming.